foundling/blog_posts/getting_more_out_of_your_functional_callbacks/getting_more_out_of_your_functional_callbacks.md

         .length();

 This is just as readable as the snippet I originally offered, but it's more capable.
 The trick here is that I'm calling `has` inside of the invocation of filter, which gets evaluated and then passed to filter. `has(a)` will become a function that now contains `a` in its internal environment and can still accept the proper and final argument from filter as filter iterates through the input array.
 In a figurative sense, I like to think of this as compiling two execution contexts into one.

-## Benefits for Testing

-I should mention that if you are working with objects like dates, this method becomes especially useful because all of your input is passed in as parameters.
-I hope to demonstrate this below in a real-life example of this technique for expanding your callbacks.

 ## A Real Example